Playwright-FYI/playwright-workshop-101/learn-exercises/03-run-test.md

  * [Assertions](https://playwright.dev/docs/test-assertions) - for validating outcomes of automated actions _web-first_.

 Take a few minutes to familiarize yourself with the documentation for those three features and APIs - and you should be all set to dive into _designing and authoring_ an end-to-end specification for the sample application.

+🚀 | Excellent!
+Now let's talk about the core Developer Tools for Playwright!